codacy-open-source-projects-scans/wget/docs/wget2.md

   Specifying a large value for this option is useful if the network or the destination host is down, so that Wget2 can wait long enough to reasonably expect the network error to be fixed before the retry.
-The waiting interval specified by this function is influenced by "--random-wait", which see.
+The waiting interval specified by this function is influenced by `--random-wait`, which see.

 ### `--waitretry=seconds`